microsoft/profile-explorer/docs/docs/assembly-view.md

 - *Shift+Double-Click* (or Shift+Return) opens the called function in a new tab.
 - *Alt+Return* shows a preview popup with the called function's assembly.
 Press the *Escape* key to close the popup.
 - *Hovering* with the mouse over the function name also shows the preview popup.
-- Use the shortcuts from the *Opened function history* section below to go back to the caller.
+- Use the shortcuts from the *Opened function history* section below to return to the caller.

 [![Profiling UI screenshot](img/assembly-call-hover_922x278.png)](img/assembly-call-hover_922x278.png){:target="_blank"}

 ##### Opened functions history

 When multiple functions were opened in the same tab, a history is kept per tab that makes it possible to go back/forward to a previous/next opened function.
-This is especially useful when navigating to a called function by double-clicking its name in the assembly, since it makes it easy to back to the caller.
+The history is especially useful when navigating to a called function by double-clicking its name in the assembly since it makes it easy to get back to the caller.

 - *Click* the *Back* button in the toolbar to navigate back to the previous function in the sequence (or press the *Backspace* key or the optional *Back* button on the mouse).
 The back button also has a menu that lists the previous functions.

-- *Click* the > button in the toolbar to navigate to the next function in the sequence (or press the optional *Forward* button on the mouse).
+- *Click* the > button in the toolbar to navigate to the following function in the sequence (or press the optional *Forward* button on the mouse).

 [![Profiling UI screenshot](img/assembly-back-menu_608x154.png){: style="width:450px"}](img/assembly-back-menu_608x154.png){:target="_blank"}